Primary Workshops

 Location: Delivered in-person, in a classroom.

-The workshop includes a short follow-up activity to be completed in class after the session.
+The workshop includes a short follow-up evaluation activity to be completed in class after the session.
 Learners will require access to the internet to complete this.
-Data from this activity is provided to the school afterwards.
+Evaluation information is provided to the school afterwards.

 A school staff member is required to be present for the duration of the session.